pluralsight/guides/draft/interesting-apis/reactive-analytics-using-keen-io-and-actioncable-in-rails-5/article.md

 @import "bootstrap";
 ```

- Now, onto the more important things:
+ Now that the bootstrap CSS is set, let's move  onto the more important things:

 ### Getting your credentials
 Connecting to Keen.IO is done with the standard approach with using environment variables.
 [Environment variables](http://railsapps.github.io/rails-environment-variables.html) are used to configure an application's behaviour in different environments (development, staging, production, etc.).
-The environment variables must **always** kept secret, since some of them may give out sensitive information about your application.
-One way to do this is using the [dotenv-rails]((https://github.com/bkeepers/dotenv) that you just installed in your Rails applicaiton.
+The environment variables must be **always** kept secret, since some of them may give out sensitive information about your application.
+One way to do this is using  [dotenv-rails]((https://github.com/bkeepers/dotenv) that is included in the list of required gems above.

   Go to [Keen.IO](https://keen.io/)'s website and register your free account.
 Once you register, log in and create your first project.
 Once you've created it, in its  overview tab, you will have the credentials of your project:

-- Project ID: The unique identifier of your project
+- **Project ID**: The unique identifier of your project
-- API credentials:
+- **API credentials**:
-  - Write key - used when you want to publish data to your collections
+  - *Write key* - used when you want to publish data to your collections
-  - Read key - used for running queries and reading data from your collections
+  - *Read key* - used for running queries and reading data from your collections
-  - Master key - used for deleting records and collections
+  - *Master key* - used for deleting records and collections

- In the root of your Rails application, create a <code>.env </code> file.
+ In the root of your Rails application, create a new <code>.env </code> file.Put the following snippet in it:
 ```
 KEEN_PROJECT_ID=YOURKEENPROJECTID
 KEEN_MASTER_KEY=YOURKEENMASTERKEY
 KEEN_WRITE_KEY=YOURKEENWRITEKEY
 KEEN_READ_KEY=YOURKEENREADKEY
 ```
-Then, open up your first Keen.IO project's dashboard and paste your credentials in the corresponding fields.
+Then, open up your first Keen.IO project's dashboard and replace the placeholders with your credentials in the corresponding fields.

-  With the keen gem installed and your API credentials inserted in your <code>.env</code> file, you are ready to publish, delete and update information through your Rails app.
+  With the <code>keen</code> gem installed and your API credentials inserted in your <code>.env</code> file, you are ready to publish, delete and update events in Keen.IO through your Rails app.

 # Publishing your data

 Keen.IO uses [collections](https://keen.io/guides/data-modeling-guide/) that represent different types of events that happen in your application.
 An collection can contain all sorts of data you would like to record - clicks of an user, purchases made through your application, searches and so on.

-In this guide, Keen.IO will keep track of the information of a particular model collection.We we will call it <code>products</code>.
-A product will have a name, a description, number of times it is favorited and a price.
+In this guide, Keen.IO will keep track of the times a particular model is created.
+Let's cal the will call the colleciton <code>products</code> or <code>products_created</code>.
+A <code>product_created</code> event will have a name, a description, number of times it is favorited and a price.

 Let's scaffold the product model:

 ```
 rails g scaffold product price:decimal name:string description:text favorites:integer
 ```
-This will generate all the views, controller actions, model and database migrations you need to make [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on the products.
+<code>rails g scaffold</code> will generate all the views, controller actions, model and database migrations you need to make to have [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)<code>product</code> model.
 Add the model to your database:
 ```
 rails db:migrate
 ```

-Let's start populating data into Keen.IO .
-Add tollowing snippet to your model:
+To start populating data into Keen.IO .
+Add tollowing snippet to your <code>product</code> model:
 ```ruby
 #app/models/product.rb